Applying to StatML

 Interviews

-We will publish the dates of both interviews on the website when they are confirmed.
-We ask that candidates remain flexible with scheduling within these periods.
+We will publish the date ranges for interviews on the StatML website when these are confirmed.
+We ask that candidates remain flexible with scheduling within these timeframes.

 Offers